 There are other things we spend on for pure pleasure.
 A new iPad, a sweet indulgence, the latest movie, new clothes—but even the happiness we get from these things isn’t that noteworthy.

 But giving our money to a friend in need or to a good cause has been proven to raise our level of happiness and satisfaction.

 You’re here not only to achieve your nonprofit’s mission, but to give donors the chance to participate through giving.

 And in giving, they feel like they’re fulfilling a greater purpose in life.

 Recently, I watched a TED talk by Michael Norton called “How to Buy Happiness“.

 In the talk, Michael Norton discusses a series of studies and social experiments he and his team conducted that showed people actually experience great happiness when they spend money on others versus on themselves.

-Whether big or small, the quantity of the money given produced the same raise in overall joy.
+Whether big or small, the quantity of the money given produced the same rise in overall joy.